Thursday, July 16, 2009

 For background on the fraudulent 'Class of 2013' group phenomenon, check out Brad J. Ward's Blog Squared Peg, my own recap of the Canadian manifestation here, University Affairs' News Blog, or the Globe & Mail.

-ned traction because this is the time of year that university and college bound students typically join these groups en masse, the people responsible for these groups are already working to build their networks for next year.
+While this story gained traction because this is the time of year that university and college bound students typically join these groups en masse, the people responsible for these groups are already working to build their networks for next year.
 Here is what I gathered so far:

 At least two Pages have been set up, designed to encourage future high school grads to invite their friends.
 On the left is a screen capture from: High school Grads 2010: University Grads 2014.
 This is identical to a second page called: High school Grads 2011: University Grads 2015.
 While these pages link to important resources for future grads: (The Ontario University Fair Page, as an example), it also links to a page for 'Eruption Productions'.
 This group claims to be "YOUR SOURCE FOR THE CRAZIEST UNIVERSITY PARTIES".